catalyzeio/stratum-docs/monitoring.md

 ---
-title: Compliant Cloud Environment Monitoring
+title: The Platform Environment Monitoring
 category: monitoring
 summary: Learn how to use Datica's monitoring service.
 ---

-# Compliant Cloud Environment Monitoring
+# The Platform Environment Monitoring

 Every environment includes its own monitoring server that watches the services in the environment.
 Datica's monitoring solution is built on top of [Sensu](https://sensuapp.org/), and can be customized to fit specific customer needs.